simeonbain/code-with-grace/README.md

 Any static assets, like images, are placed in the `public/` directory.

-Content such as posts are stored in the `src/contents/` directory.
+Content such as events are stored in the `src/contents/` directory.

 ## Tech 💻